Kakkarrot/chat_app/README.md

 npm install
 npm start
 ```
-Navigate to http://localhost:3000/ to see the client in action.
+Navigate to http://localhost:3000/ in your browser to see the client in action.